Neural network initialization with nonlinear characteristics and information on hierarchical features

-We first consider a regression task on 1D data.
+We first consider a regression task on one-dimensional data.
 We use the following target function:

 We sample 200 data points uniformly from the interval $[0, 2]$ and use these points as the input data.
 The target values are computed using the above function.
 Table~\ref{table_2} shows the experimental setting.
-The number of hidden layers is $3$, and all the hidden layers have the same number of nodes; we change the number of nodes in the experiments.
+The number of hidden layers is $4$, and all the hidden layers have the same number of nodes; we change the number of nodes in the experiments.
 The hyperparameter $\bm{s}_1$ is set as $\{s_{1,1}, s_{1,2}, s_{1,3}, s_{1,4}\} = \{0.5, 7, 13.5, 20\}$; only the increasing tendency is crucial, and there is no reason to select these hyperparameter values.
 We tried several hyperparameters, and all the results have the same tendency.
-The above hyperparameter value appears to yield reasonable results, and we present the numerical results for the corresponding hyperparameter values.
+Since the above hyperparameter value appears to yield reasonable results, we present the corresponding numerical results for the above hyperparameter values.
 In addition, note that we do not apply the backpropagation procedure; only the samplings and the conventional linear regression on the final layer are employed.

 Figure~\ref{fig:ex_1d_rmse} depicts the root mean square error (RMSE) of the output of the neural network for each method.
-In the normal method, the original SWIM algorithm is used, and the hyperparameters are common across all layers.
-In the reversed method, the hyperparameter $\bm{s}_1$ has the reversed order, i.e., $\{s_{1,1}, s_{1,2}, s_{1,3}, s_{1,4}\} = \{20, 13.5, 7, 0.5\}$; each element of the vector $\bm{s}_2$ is half the value of that of $\bm{s}_1$.
+In the ``normal'' method, the original SWIM algorithm is used, and the hyperparameters are common across all layers.
+In the ``reversed'' method, the hyperparameter $\bm{s}_1$ has the reversed order, i.e., $\{s_{1,1}, s_{1,2}, s_{1,3}, s_{1,4}\} = \{20, 13.5, 7, 0.5\}$; each element of the vector $\bm{s}_2$ is half the value of that of $\bm{s}_1$.

 When the number of nodes in the hidden layers is small, there are insufficient nodes for learning, which results in poor accuracy across all methods.
-When there is a sufficient number of nodes, Fig.~\ref{fig:ex_1d_rmse} indicates that the proposed method (ordered) achieves the lowest RMSE values compared to the original SWIM algorithm (normal) and the reversed method (reversed) in the case of a large number of nodes.
+When there is a sufficient number of nodes, Fig.~\ref{fig:ex_1d_rmse} indicates that the proposed method (ordered) achieves the lowest RMSE values compared to the ``normal'' method (the original SWIM algorithm) and the ``reversed'' method.